NavjotMinhas/MusicJunky/README.md

 <p>Built on Vanilla Music and Ringdroid Ringdroid and Vanilla Music</p>

-<p>Just download the apk on to your phone You download that to your phone, and open the file.
+<p>Just download the apk to your phone and open the file.
 It will give you two options, but the option you choose is packagemager.
-It will then show you the permissions the app requires, and you click install and enjoy :) </p>
+It will then show you the permissions that the app requires, go through them and once you are done click install.
+Enjoy :) </p>